mjc4785/Software-Engineering/react_native/mobile_README.md

     * To stop server ```ctrl + c```

-How we created our expo app and ran a demo on our mobile device!
+Now we created our expo app and ran a demo on our mobile device!